xeago/gradblog/graduation/extended-abstract.md

 -->

 Quite early on investors wanted hashtag functionality across the board.
-This was the first component to be implemented that was not initially anticipated with the further specified assignment.
+This was the first component to be implemented that was not initially anticipated and would further specify the assignment.

 The complexities of this assignment are to be found in areas of textual analysis, of distributed systems, of unknown programming environment and frameworks, and